smealum/3ds_hb_menu/README.md

 If hbmenu does not find an icon file to associate with a given 3dsx, it will display a default icon and the path to the executable instead of the actual metadata for that executable.

 Hbmenu also allows you to create "shortcuts" which are xml files containing a path to a 3dsx file and optional arguments to pass to the .3dsx.
-This file can also include a path to icon data as well as name, description and author text using tags as follows :
+This file can also include a path to icon data as well as name, description and author text using tags as follows:

     <shortcut>
         <executable>The path to the 3dsx file goes here.</executable>